HubSpot/Horizon/README.md

 ## Usage

 The HorizonCore module contains all of the interfaces and domain objects.
 Horizon comes with two implementations, packaged in separate artifacts.
 The HorizonApache module contains an implementation of the synchronous `HttpClient` interface, built on top of Apache's httpclient 4.
-The HorizonNing module contains an implementation of both `HttpClient` and `AsyncHttpClient` built on top of com.ning:AsyncHttpClient.
+The HorizonNing module contains an implementation of both `HttpClient` and `AsyncHttpClient` built on top of org.asynchttpclient:async-http-client.
 So if you just want to use the Apache-based client, you would add the following Maven dependency:

 ```xml
 <dependency>